muhammad-mamdouh99/Leetcode-Solutions/README.md

 # Leet-Code

-This repository contains all my solutions on [LeetCode](https://www.leetcode.com) Website.
+This repository contains all my solutions on [LeetCode](https://www.leetcode.com) Online Judge.

 I'm solving problems on: